codeonlyjs/bundle-free/readme.md

     Note: the name of the `.js` file is determined from each modules's `package.json` file `main` setting.

 3. All files in the client app folder are served using Express' static file middleware

-4. All files in the `node_modules` folder are served using Express' static file middleware mounted under `/node_modules` (so re-written URLs from step 1 above, import mapped URLs from step 2 are served)
+4. All files in the `node_modules` folder are served using Express' static file middleware mounted under `/node_modules` (so re-written URLs from step 1 above are served)

 ## Using Vite

 [Vite](https://vite.dev/) is a fast, modern bundler that for simple cases doesn't even need a configuration file.

-The following shows how to setup package.json to build and run development and production versions of an ExpressJS app with a client side app structure similar to that described above.
+The following shows how to setup `package.json` to build and run development and production versions of an ExpressJS app with a client side app structure similar to that described above.

+* `npm run build` - bundles the client app
+* `npm run dev` - runs the dev server
+* `npm run prod` - bundles the client app and runs production mode server

 ```json
 {